-Suboxone is a pharmaceutical substance that is used to help treat those in Missouri who are struggling with addiction to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
-Suboxone is a combination of buprenorphine - a partial opioid agonist that relieves withdrawal symptoms and desires to use without producing the same euphoria - and naloxone - an opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
-This medically assisted treatment (MAT) option is only available through Suboxone doctors in Missouri who have completed addiction requirements to prescribe Suboxone to those seeking opioid addiction treatment.
-To avoid abuse, Suboxone doctors may ask that patients come and take their dose at their office for the first weeks or months.
+Suboxone is a pharmaceutical drug that is used to help treat those in Missouri who are struggling with addiction to heroin, fentanyl, or any other opiate substance.
+Suboxone is a combination of buprenorphine and naloxone: a partial opioid agonist that relieves withdrawal symptoms and cravings without producing the same euphoria, and a opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
+This medically assisted treatment (MAT) option is only accessible through a doctor licensed to prescribe Subxone in Missouri who have completed addiction requirements to prescribe Suboxone to those seeking opioid addiction treatment.
+To avoid abuse, Suboxone doctors may require that patients come and take their dose at their office for the first weeks or months.

 Choosing a Missouri Suboxone Doctor

-There are plenty of options when choosing a Suboxone Doctor in Missouri.
-Selecting a physician for Suboxone or Buprenorphine can be tough, and it is important to do your research.
+There is no shortage of options when choosing a Suboxone Doctor in Missouri.
+Choosing a physician for Suboxone or Buprenorphine can be tough, and it is critical to get the proper information.
 Suboxone is a prescription, and like many other medications, abuse is common.
-Therefore, you and your loved ones must be asking the right questions.
+This is why it is imperative to get lots of information and get all of your questions answered.
 Suboxone does not cure addiction, but it can play a major role in the recovery process.
-If you are searching for a Suboxone Doctor in Missouri, always make sure that they fit what you are looking for.
+If you are searching for a Suboxone Doctor in Missouri, always make sure that they match what you are looking for.

 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive substance in itself, it is commonly argued on whether Suboxone truly works to treat opioid addiction.
-Some doctors have said to have experienced great success with Suboxone treatment, whereas others did not.
-One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% exhibited signs of recovery once the Suboxone treatment had` ceased.
+An addictive substance in itself, there is lots of uncertainty on whether Suboxone truly works to treat opioid addiction.
+Some doctors have reported great success with Suboxone treatment, whereas others did not.
+One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% showed signs of recovery once the Suboxone treatment ended.
 Other studies have shown similar relapse rates of about 90%, including cases where additional treatments where provided alongside Suboxone treatment.